Published Date: Feb 6, 2021

 He added further that minimum acceptable diet, meal, and minimum diet diversity in Pakistan is poor in both terms of quality and quantity and hence, it must be improved.

-Department of Early Childhood Education, Allama Iqbal Open University (AIOU), informed the participants that the ECE worked closely with Pre-schooling in earlier years as it is an important positive element that will make it easier to develop problem solving skills.
+Dr Syed Nasir Hussain, from Department of Early Childhood Education, Allama Iqbal Open University (AIOU), informed the participants that the ECE worked closely with Pre-schooling in earlier years as it is an important positive element that will make it easier to develop problem solving skills.

 Senior Research Fellow, SDPI, Dr Shafqat Munir, was of view that to create resilience in people both financially and infrastructure outlook is important to manage social-economic issues.
 He added further that social integration protection can be achieved by creating equal opportunities and equity space in risk and crisis management.

 Focal Person for Nutrition, Ehsaas and Poverty Alleviation & Social Safety Division, Dr Rozina Khalid, enlightened the participants that EHSAS Program has been addressed Nashunuma Programme with human capital development to materialize the pillars of malnutrition and stunting.

 While highlighting different aspects of the initiative, she said that three years pilot interventions are included in the plan with the help of shared work done by Provincial health, WHO and Agha Khan with steering committee already upscale the better services.